Needlesslord/PaintWars_by_BrainDeadStudios/Docs/ProductionPlan.md

 For the production of iur RTS, we arranged different ways to control the time of our members.
 Here are what we used:

  + **Personal time calendar:** We used an Excel to create a calendar.
 Each week, all the members should write when they have free time or when they don't.
-This was used to distribute the work evenly, taking into account personal issues and to set realistic goals.
+This was used to distribute the work evenly, taking into account personal issues and to set realistic goals. *(As of 1st of March)*

  ![Calendar-personal](https://user-images.githubusercontent.com/51851736/76265716-9d63be00-6265-11ea-9ef4-951be63a959d.PNG)